Rusty Magee

-Benjamin Rush "Rusty" Magee (August 6, 1955 – February 16, 2003) was an accomplished comedian, actor and composer/lyricist for theatre, television, film and commercials.
+Benjamin Rush "Rusty" Magee (August 6, 1955 – February 16, 2003) was an American comedian, actor and composer/lyricist for theatre, television, film and commercials.

 Biography

 Early life

 Magee was born in Washington, D.C., the son of Dr. Kenneth Raymond Magee and Bettie Morris Magee.
 He was raised in Ann Arbor, Michigan, along with his three brothers.
 He graduated from Eaglebrook School in 1970 and then Phillips Exeter Academy in 1973.
 He received his bachelor's degree in music at Brown University in 1978 and was awarded an honorary Masters of Fine Arts from the Yale School of Drama after working there for three years as Musical Consultant for the Yale Repertory Theatre and the Yale School of Drama.